bengarrett/retrotxtgo/docs/README.md

 retrotxt view ascii-logos.txt > ascii-logos-utf8.txt
 ```

-#### Then turn the text into a static website with accurate fonts and colours.
+#### Then turn the text into a static website with accurate fonts and colors.

 ```sh
 retrotxt create --layout=compact ascii-logos.txt